Section 218 Agreements

 - Students enrolled and regularly attending classes at the school, college, or university where they are working

-Generally, a Section 218 Agreement may be modified to increase the extent of coverage (e.g., to remove certain optional exclusions), but not to reduce the amount of coverage (e.g., exclude future hires).
+Generally, a Section 218 Agreement may be modified to increase the extent of coverage (e.g., to remove certain optional exclusions), but not to reduce the amount of coverage (e.g., exclude future hires or add a new optional exclusion).

 Section 218 Agreements can be modified to: